ffrankies/RNN-Research-Journal/README.md

         probability, which produces a value of nan.
 *   To solve this, I rewrote the loss calculation, and added an epsilum (1e-6) to the probabilities during loss calculation.
 Observations:
-    *   For smaller truncate values, adding an epsilum (1e-6) to the output probabilities helps prevent nans.
+    *   Adding an epsilum (1e-6) to the output probabilities helps prevent nans.
     *   With larger truncate values, the probabilities are so small (order of e-20 to e-50) that adding an epsilum causes the loss to become static.
 *   Possible solution - calculate the epsilum based on the smallest output